jacobjove/deploy-docker-ssh/README.md

-# deploy-image-docker-action
+# Deploy Docker container
-This Docker container action deploys a Docker image (and any necessary files) to a server as part of a GitHub Actions workflow.
+This [action](https://docs.github.com/en/actions) pulls a Docker image (and any necessary files) to a remote server via an SSH connection, optionally runs additional commands on the server, and starts up the container(s).

 ## Inputs